gadamico/numpy-ml/README.md

+# Greg's fork!

+Here I am making a small change to the README for this project.

 # numpy-ml
 Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in NumPy?
 No?